Fri, May 24, 2024

-Everyone knows the purpose of digital accessibility, but how many designers and developers keep it in mind when building a mobile application?
-It's a fact: most apps are not adapted to people with some form of disability.
+Everyone knows the importance of mobile accessibility, but how many designers and developers keep it in mind when building a mobile application?
+Most apps are not adapted for people with disabilities.

-Lack of informations, lack of training, lack of interest… there are many reasons why there are so few people committed to this subject.
+Lack of information, lack of training, and lack of interest are common reasons for the lack of commitment to this subject.

-However, besides moral considerations, accessibility provides many advantages that are often overlooked: acquire new users and produce better quality apps.
+Besides moral considerations, accessibility provides many advantages: acquiring new users and producing better quality apps.

 Common misconceptions

-We realized that web accessibility is often associated with misconceptions.
-Now is the time to debunk them:
+We realized that web accessibility is often misunderstood.
+Let’s debunk some myths:

-🙃 #2: A mobile application is or is not compatible!
+Myth 2: A mobile application is either accessible or not

 No, this is not black or white.
 According to the WCAG 2.0 standards, there are different levels of conformance: low, middle or high.
 Implementing good practices such as adding an option to change the size of the text or more adapted buttons are quick-wins to move gradually in the right direction.

-🙃 #3: Web accessibility only concern people with disabilities.
+Myth 3: Web accessibility only concerns people with disabilities

 Not only!
 We will come back to this, but digital accessibility also helps people who have facing difficulties in their use of digital technology, such as older people or people with a temporary disability.